arvindeva/react-dashboard/README.md

 * View the detail of each post and its comment
 * View list of photos from an album
 * View the detail of photo
-* Can add, edit and delete post (Edit not yet completed)
+* Can add, edit and delete post
-* Can add, edit and delete comment (Edit not yet completed)
+* Can add, edit and delete comment

 ## Libraries/Frameworks used